SilasEC/SilasEC.github.io/README.md

 # Appraisal Questions for LCMS Congregations

 This is an electronic version of the *"Appraisal Questions for Congregations"* distributed by the LCMS Office of National Mission.
-The mapping from questions to "focus areas" is done automatically.
+The mapping from answers to "focus areas" is done automatically.

 To use this program, access [silasec.github.io](https://silasec.github.io) via a web browser, fill the form as directed, and press **Submit** at the bottom of the page.
 After submission, the tallies for the four focus areas will be printed, along with the IDs of any unanswered questions.